Skip to main content

 These trumpet-shaped blooms have come to represent spring.

-And, they’re often seen decorating homes, offices, and churches at Easter.
+They are also often seen decorating homes, offices, and churches at Easter.

 What does the Easter Lily symbolise?